gSchool/stoplight-event-exercise/README.md

 # Stoplight Exercise

-As always, fork and clone this repo.
+As always, fork and clone this repository.

 ![](stoplight.png)